Independence Day Parade - July 4, 1916

 The First Independence Day Parade - 1914

-According to articles from the Pittsburgh Daily Post, the first Brookline Independence Day Parade and community fesitval was held on July 4, 1914 and sponsored by the Board of Trade.
-At this time, the community of Brookline was a mere six years old.
+According to articles from the Pittsburgh Daily Post, the first official Brookline Independence Day Parade and Community Fesitval was held on July 4, 1914 and sponsored by the Board of Trade.
+At this time, the community of Brookline was a mere six years old and had just established the community's official athletic field and playground.
+Located between Gallion, Rossmore and Wedgemere Avenues, the small park was built on leased land that would, in a few years, be developed into new housing.
+For now, it became Brookline's fairground.

-The day-long festivities began at 9am with a parade that began near the Freehold Real Estate Office and Triangle Park along Queensboro Avenue, proceeded along Brookline Boulevard to Wedgemere, turned right and ended at the community athletic field and playground located between Gallion, Rossmore and Wedgemere Avenues.
+The day-long festivities began at 9am with a parade that began near the Freehold Real Estate Office and Triangle Park along Queensboro Avenue, proceeded along Brookline Boulevard to Wedgemere, turned right and ended at the field.
 The parade was followed at 10am by a baseball game between the Brookline sandlot team and the Y.M.H.A's.

 Following the game, several open athletic activities were planned, including 50-yard dashes for boys and girls, 25-yard dashes for children under age eight, stout men and lady's races, a married lady's race, exploding bag races, skipping rope races for girls, potato, sack, shoe and lemon races for kids, a baseball throwing contest for women and pegging the ball and circling the bases for boys and men.
 Prizes were awarded after each event.
 After these contests, at 4pm, was another baseball game featuring the same two Brookline teams as before.